amandangol/simple-file-server/README.md

 - Files can be viewed or downloaded depending on their type.
 - Videos can be watched directly in the browser (if the browser supports the video format).
 - Backtracking beyond the server's root directory is prohibited for security reasons.

-## Security Considerations

-- This server is intended for local use only and should not be exposed to the public internet without proper security measures.
-- The server prevents access to directories outside of the specified root directory.